Advice for the continued maintenance of your meadow

 In the first year it is likely that there will be few flowers from sown meadow seed.
 However there should be yellow rattle, plug plant flowers and a few daisies and clover.
 Cut the sward, keeping it short until the end of March to prevent the stronger-growing grasses from out-competing the slower-growing wild flowers.
 Remove all cuttings to ensure nitrogen levels are not too high.
 Weed out or spot-treat any perennial weeds which appear.
 If many annual weeds appear you may decide to top them by doing a high cut in April.
 Do not cut later than that as you may risk taking the tops off the yellow rattle plants!

 The hay cut in the first year can be fairly early.
 When the yellow rattle has set seed (mid July) you can cut for hay, bale or rake off all cuttings.
-Through the rest of the summer, autumn and winter keep the sward short like a lawn either through grazing or mowing (removing all cuttings)
+Through the rest of the summer, autumn and winter keep the sward short like a lawn either through grazing or mowing (removing all cuttings) In fact the young meadow should be mown every time the vegetation height reaches 10 to 15 cm.
+This is likely to mean cutting three to four times between spring and autumn depending on the fertility of the soil.
+Do not cut the meadow shorter than 5 cm.

 Alternatively the meadow may be grazed at low intensity between August and March.
 On a field scale, meadows grazed over autumn or winter tend to be the most successful.
 If yellow rattle fails to establish in the first year, as it is an annual, re introduce seed in years 2 and 3, therefore keeping the dominant grasses in check!